mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_components.scss` components list file.

-6. In the editor, in the `assets/styles/components` folder, create a new `_shipping-banner.scss` shipping banner component SCSS file with the following styles:

-    ```SCSS
-    // Shipping Banner
-    // ===

-    .c-shipping-banner {
-        padding: $v-space 0;

-        background-color: $accent-color;

-        color: white;
-        font-family: $serif;
-        font-style: italic;
-        text-align: center;
-    }
-    ```

-    Save the `_shipping-banner.scss` shipping banner component file and close it.

-7. In your editor, from the `assets/styles` folder, open the `_components.scss` components list file.
-Import the new `_shipping-banner` shipping banner component at the bottom of the file.

-    ```SCSS
-    // Project Components
-    // ------------------
-    //
-    // Styles for project-specific components.
-    //
-    // eg. @import 'components/button';

-    ...
-    @import 'components/tab';
-    @import 'components/shipping-banner'
-    ```
-    Save the `_components.scss` component list SCSS file and close it.

-8. Refresh the homepage preview from Step 2 in your browser.
+7. Refresh the homepage preview from Step 2 in your browser.

     The homepage now looks like this: